omar214/AmazonX/README.md

 ### 🚩About<a name = "about"></a>

-Amazon Store is a fully-functional Website that clones amazon website It is a simple, yet powerful, application that allows you buy anything from our online store
+AmazonX is a fully-functional Website that clones amazon website It is a simple, yet powerful, application that allows you buy anything from our online store

 it`s a full mimic of Amazon with most of its features.